Fine-grained domain counting and percolation analysis in 2D lattice systems with linked-lists: Charting the boundary

 \section{Charting the boundary}

 After we identify the domains, the next step is to map their boundaries.
 The boundary here means the outer edge of the domain.
 It defines the geometry of the domain.
 It excludes the internal boundaries associated with voids within the domains.
-Determining the boundary is essential to investigate the properties of the domains and apply the methods rooted in the percolation theory.
-To identify the boundary we {\em march} along it in the clock-wise direction, one bond at a time.
-For a domain, the starting site of the march $(x_s, y_s)$ is identified as the left most site along one of the rows.
+Determining the boundary is essential to investigate the properties of the domains and to apply the methods rooted in the percolation theory.
+The algorithms for determining the boundary are referred as the hull generating algorithms in the percolation theory \cite{ziff_84, ziff_89}.
+To identify the boundary, we {\em march} along it in the clockwise direction, one bond at a time.
+For a domain, the starting site of the march $(x_s, y_s)$ is identified as the leftmost site along one of the rows.
 Then the march is initiated after identifying the hop along the boundary to reach $(x_s, y_s)$.
 We refer to this as the {\em prior hop}.